The Impact of Stellar Clustering on the Observed Multiplicity of Super-Earth systems: Outside-in Cascade of Orbital Misalignments Initiated by Stellar Flybys: Introduction

 Planets with masses/radii between Earth and Neptune, commonly called super-Earths (SEs) or mini-Neptunes, can be found around 30\% of solar-type stars \citep[e.g.][]{lissauerArchitectureDynamicsKepler2011,fabryckyArchitectureKeplerMultitransiting2014,winnOccurrenceArchitectureExoplanetary2015,zhu30SunlikeStars2018}.
 A large sample of them were discovered by the Kepler mission, with orbital periods below 300 days.
 SE systems contain an average of three planets \citep{zhu30SunlikeStars2018}, generally ``dynamically cold'', with eccentricities $e \sim 0.02$ and mutual inclinations $\Delta I \sim 2^\circ$ \citep[e.g.,][]{winnOccurrenceArchitectureExoplanetary2015}.
 However, there is an observed excess of single transiting planets, that could be sign of a dynamically hot sub-population of misaligned planets \citep[so-called Kepler dichotomy,][]{lissauerArchitectureDynamicsKepler2011,johansenCanPlanetaryInstability2012,readTransitProbabilitiesSecularly2017}, and indicating that the mutual inclinations in a multi-planet system decrease with the number of planets \citep{zhu30SunlikeStars2018,heArchitecturesExoplanetarySystems2019,millhollandEvidenceNonDichotomousSolution2021}

-Recent work by \cite{longmoreImpactStellarClustering2021} has revealed an intriguing correlation between stellar clustering and the architecture of planetary systems, in particular the multiplicity.
-This work followed a similar analysis by \cite{winter_stellar_2020}, which uncovered a correlation between stellar clustering and the occurrence of hot Jupiters.
-Using Gaia DR2 data \citep{gaia_collaboration_gaia_2018}, \cite{longmoreImpactStellarClustering2021} computed the local stellar phase-space density of planet-hosting stars and their neighbours (within 40 pc) to determine whether the exoplanet host was in a relatively low or high stellar density zone compared to its neighbours.
+Recent work by \cite{longmoreImpactStellarClustering2021} has revealed an intriguing correlation between stellar phase-space density and the architecture of planetary systems, in particular the multiplicity.
+This work followed a similar analysis by \cite{winter_stellar_2020}, which uncovered a correlation between stellar phase-space density and the occurrence of hot Jupiters.
+Using Gaia DR2 data \citep{gaia_collaboration_gaia_2018}, \cite{longmoreImpactStellarClustering2021} computed the local stellar phase-space density of planet-hosting stars and their neighbours (within 40 pc) to determine whether the exoplanet host was in a relatively low or high phase-space density zone compared to its neighbours.
+They hypothesized that stars in current stellar overdensities were previously part of dense stellar clusters, from which only local residual overdensities remain.
 They showed that Kepler systems in local stellar phase-space overdensities have a significantly larger single-to-multiple ratio compared to those in the low phase-space density environment.
 The origin of this correlation is puzzling, as stellar clustering is expected to affect mostly the outer part of planetary systems in very dense environments \citep{laughlin_modification_1998,malmberg_effects_2011,parker_effects_2012,cai_stability_2017,li_flyby_2020}.
-To account for the correlation observed by \cite{winter_stellar_2020}, new studies have suggested that stellar flybys excite the eccentricities and inclinations of outer planets/companions, which then trigger the formation of hot Jupiters from cold Jupiters via high-eccentricity migration \citep{wang_hot_2020,rodetCorrelationHotJupiters2021}.
+Recent works have also suggested that the correlation is weaker when using a smaller unbiased stellar sample \citep{adibekyanStellarClusteringOrbital2021}, and that the current stellar overdensities could be associated to stellar age or to galactic-scale ripples as opposed to dense birth clusters \citep{mustillHotJupitersCold2021,kruijssenNotBirthCluster2021}.
+Alternatively, new studies have suggested that stellar flybys can excite the eccentricities and inclinations of outer planets/companions, which then trigger the formation of hot Jupiters from cold Jupiters via high-eccentricity migration \citep{wang_hot_2020,rodetCorrelationHotJupiters2021}.
 For this flyby scenario to be effective, certain requirements \citep[derived analytically in][]{rodetCorrelationHotJupiters2021} on the companion property (mass and semi-major axis) and the cluster property (such as stellar density and age) must be satisfied.
-In this paper, we will examine a similar ``outside-in'' effect of stellar flybys on the SEs systems.
+In this paper, we will examine a similar ``outside-in'' effect of stellar flybys on the SE systems.
+Earlier, \cite{zakamskaExcitationPropagationEccentricity2004} examined the excitation and inward propagation of eccentricity disturbances in planetary systems.
+Our work focuses on inclination disturbances, as they are most relevant in determining the co-transit geometry of multi-planet systems.